-"...
-I leave it to be settled by whomsoever it may concern, whether the tendency of this work be altogether to recommend parental tyranny, or reward filial disobedience."Everyone knows the Stock Aesops: Be yourself, appreciate what you have, people are more important than things, follow your dreams.
+"Films like 12 Monkeys, Waterworld, and Gattaca kept with the idea that no one person could stop the injustice or peril of its universe.
+It was a depressing-ass message that nobody wanted to stomach during an ongoing war and economic recession."Everyone knows the Stock Aesops: Be yourself, appreciate what you have, people are more important than things, follow your dreams.
 Sometimes these morals contradict each other, but nobody is surprised to see any of them in a story.
-But sometimes a story aims to teach a lesson well outside the pale of accepted wisdom.
-For example, "No Good Deed Goes Unpunished," "Don't be charitable to the less fortunate because that just encourages them to be degenerate freeloaders," "It's okay to Be a Whore to Get Your Man," or "Sometimes Violence Really Is the Answer."
-The lesson may be both true and well-supported in context, but it frequently jars the audience since they weren't expecting it.
+However, sometimes a story aims to teach a lesson well outside the pale of accepted wisdom.
+For example, "No Good Deed Goes Unpunished", "It's okay to Be a Whore to Get Your Man," or "Sometimes Violence Really Is the Answer".
+'Family unfriendly' does not necessarily mean 'wrong': the lesson may be both true and well-supported in context, but it frequently jars the audience since they weren't expecting it.
 (After all, most shows, especially ones aimed at children, teach that viewers should be generous, act wholesome, and solve their problems without coming to blows.)
 When your work promotes a lesson that is seldom taught and/or contradicts general morality, you have a Family-Unfriendly Aesop.
 Your audience may not be able to argue that you're "wrong," but they'll still walk away feeling a bit uncomfortable.
 Note that being "jarring" is not necessarily the same as being pessimistic.
 Some more optimistic Family-Unfriendly Aesops might be, for instance, "Peer pressure is good for you because it convinces you to try new things" (or, conversely, "Being too much of an individualist could wind up isolating you from everybody else") or "Having sex reduces stress and makes you happier, so go have some."
 Note also that how the Aesop is conveyed may be what makes it family-unfriendly: for instance, Good People Have Good Sex almost always gets a far friendlier reception from Moral Guardians than You Need to Get Laid, though both promote sex as a good thing.
 A Family-Unfriendly Aesop is not the same as a Broken Aesop, which is a moral (usually a family-friendly one) presented so ineffectively that the audience either misses the point or doesn't find it at all persuasive.
 When delivered straight and effectively, the Family-Unfriendly Aesop jolts the audience precisely because the message they heard is exactly the one the writers wanted them to hear.
 Due to Values Dissonance, a moral that is family-unfriendly in one culture may be very family-friendly in another, especially morals about social mores or civil rights.
 This list is for morals that were family-unfriendly even for the culture that they were written in.
 A prime target for dropping anvils.
 Note: A work may depict a character behaving in a certain way without promoting that behavior as good (let alone telling the audience that they should do the same).
 Before adding an example to this list, think about whether the example is actually preaching a moral, or if it is simply telling a story to entertain (i.e. a Downer Ending does not mean it is trying to teach a lesson that life is pointless).
 If it's not the point of a story, it's not An Aesop.
 An unusual moral also doesn't count if it's played for laughs (Spoof Aesop).
 If it started out as a good moral, but was broken, that falls under Broken Aesop.
 If most people would've considered it a good moral when the work was made, but Society Marches On, it's Values Dissonance or Fair for Its Day.
 If you are drawing absurd conclusions from a story which doesn't have a moral, take it to Warp That Aesop on Darth Wiki.
 All in all, try to keep presumptuousness to a minimum in interpreting what the story's message is.
 Compare Clueless Aesop and some cases of Unfortunate Implications.
 See also The Complainer Is Always Wrong.
 Note: Understand that not everything needs or has an Aesop.
 A depiction is not an endorsement.

 open/close all folders